 Vila Franca do Campo, Azores

 The Azores is a group of nine islands scattered over several hundred nautical miles roughly midway between Boston and mainland Portugal.
-In fact, it’s the closest point to Europe from the United States.
+It’s the closest point to Europe from the United States.

-The islands are popular places for yachting and diving, as well as horseback riding, and cycling.
-The largest town on the islands, Vila Franca do Campo, is surrounded by orange and pineapple plantations.
+The islands are popular places for yachting and diving, horseback riding, and cycling.
+The island’s largest town, Vila Franca do Campo, is surrounded by orange and pineapple plantations.

-Furthermore , the islands are also a popular place for whale watching.
-Offshore, sperm whales, northern bottle nose, pilot, and Sowerby’s beaked whales.
+The islands are also a popular place for whale watching.
+Offshore, sperm whales, northern bottlenose, pilot, and Sowerby’s beaked whales are seen.
 Occasionally, orcas are also spotted.

 Historic Guimarães

-First and foremost, for the Portuguese Guimarães is a special place.
-It was there, in a field close to the walls of its castle, that Afonso Henriques, the first King of Portugal, fought the Battle of São Mamede in 1128.
+In Guimarães, in a field close to its castle’s walls, Afonso Henriques, the first King of Portugal, fought the Battle of São Mamede in 1128.
 Ironically, he was fighting against the army of Teresa, his mother.

 Nevertheless, his victory marked the beginning of the process that would lead to the foundation of the kingdom of Portugal.

-In addition to a medieval castle, the city also encompasses the 15th century Ducal Palace, now both a palace and a museum.
-In the center of the town is Rua de Santa Maria, a narrow medieval street, considered by art historians to be the most beautiful in the city.
+In addition to a medieval castle, the city also encompasses the 15th-century Ducal Palace.
+The latter is now both a palace and a museum.
+In the center of the town is Rua de Santa Maria, a narrow medieval street considered by art historians to be the most beautiful in the city.

 If You Go: